 What stimulates a cow to chew her cud?
 When a cow chews her cud, she is regurgitating a bolus of food into her mouth which she rechews and reswallows.
 Forages of sufficient length need to be fed to dairy cows and heifers for optimal production of salvia.
-Fifteen to twenty percent of forages fed need to be longer than 1.5 to 2 inches.
+Fifteen to twenty percent of forages fed need to be longer than 1.5 to 2 inches or the width of a cow's muzzle.
 Forages which are pulverized during mixing or chopping will not allow for sufficient cud chewing.

 Cud chewing often can be used as an indicator of the health of a dairy herd.
-Cows who do not chew their cuds enough may have lowered milk fat tests, may become lame, or have other digestive upsets such as twisted stomachs or displaced abomasums.
+Cows who do not chew their cuds enough may have lowered milk fat tests, may become lame, or have other digestive upsets such as a twisted stomach or displaced abomasum.
 All of these problems directly affect the profitability of a dairy operation.

-From a practical standpoint, how can we make sure that cows get enough effective fiber or long forages to stimulate cud chewing.
+From a practical standpoint, how can we make sure that cows get enough effective fiber or long forages to stimulate cud chewing?

 - 1. Feed enough high quality forages.
-Cows are ruminants and evolved to utilize forages not grain as their primary feed source. - 2.
-Make sure that 15-20% of the forage is greater than 2 inches in length when a cow eats it.
-In other words, 4-5 lbs of long hay goes a long way in stimulating a cow to chew her cud. - 3.
-If you are using a TMR mixer, do not run it more than 3-5 minutes.
+Cows are ruminants and evolved to utilize forages, not grain, as their primary feed source. - 2.
+Make sure that 15 to 20% of the forage is greater than 2 inches in length when a cow eats it.
+In other words, 4 to 5 lbs of long hay or the equivalent goes a long way in stimulating a cow to chew her cud. - 3.
+If you are using a TMR mixer, do not run it more than 3 to 5 minutes.
 A TMR mixer run too long pulverizes both hay and corn silage.
 Take a handful of corn silage and TMR mix and look to see if they have a similar length of chop.
 If the silage in the TMR mix is a lot smaller than the original corn silage, you are mixing too long.
-If alfalfa hay is mixed in a total mixed ration make sure it is added last so that it is not mixed too long.
+If alfalfa hay or chopped